 You’re engaged!
 Congratulations!
 We know this is such an exciting time, and the weeks following your proposal are sure to be a whirlwind.
 Once you have taken some time to enjoy this special moment, you can start the wedding planning process!
 We know there is so much to think about, and so many places to find inspiration.
 It can be a little overwhelming at first!
 The average engagement lasts around 18 months (with some going even longer in the wake of COVID-19 delays).
 There are certain tasks you should get done right away, and others you can save for later in the planning process.
 So, where should you start?
 What wedding vendors should you book first?
-From determining your wedding size and wedding budget, to selecting your dream wedding venue, we’ve created a list of things to do to kickstart your wedding planning process when you’re asking yourself “I’m engaged!
-Now what?”
+From determining your wedding size and wedding budget, to selecting your dream wedding venue, we’ve created a list of things to do to kickstart your wedding planning process.

 6 Things To Do Once You Get Engaged

 Shannon Tarrant, Co-Founder of Wedding Venue Map, recently shared with us some of her top tips for couples asking themselves “I’m engaged!
-Now what?
-“Step one is to make the guest list to know how many people you plan on inviting and think will be attending.
-Step two is to have that difficult conversation regarding what your actual available budget is for the wedding.
-Step three is to start your venue search and book actual tours.”
-We’re sharing that advice and more in the steps below–our top 6 things to do once you get engaged!
+Now what?”
+We’re sharing her advice and more in the steps below.
+Here are our top 6 things you should do once you get engaged!

 1. Select an Ideal Wedding Date Range

 Are you wondering when to book a wedding venue?
 The most in-demand wedding venues and wedding dates can book up several years in advance, so it’s best to start thinking about dates now.
 You can have a few ideal dates in mind, but we recommend having backup dates, just in case those dates are already taken.